 Hospitals have to comply with federal, state, and local standards as well as manufacturer specifications and an ever-changing landscape of research and protocols.
 As soon as temperature-sensitive assets are received by a hospital, the monitoring efforts for temperature control, inventory management, and storage monitoring must be tracked.
 Without automated monitoring, facilities run the risk of issues such as untracked equipment failure or compromised medication efficacy.
 For example, epinephrine can lose up to 64% of their efficacy if exposed to repeated heating and cooling brought about by an unregulated refrigeration unit – potentially putting patients suffering from anaphylaxis in grave danger.
 Furthermore, medications such as Pfizer BioNTech's COVID-19 vaccine is stored at temperatures far below freezing, and once thawed above 45 °F (8 °C) cannot be re-frozen for later use, meaning that an out-of-range refrigeration unit could potentially make critical doses of the vaccine unusable.

-Regardless of your facility's treatment focus, creating a refrigeration temperature-control strategy and defining the protocols for cold asset management are useful measures to modernize and streamline resources.
+Regardless of your facility's treatment focus, creating a refrigeration or freezer temperature-control strategy and defining the protocols for cold asset management are useful measures to modernize and streamline resources.
 Automated monitoring systems can free up valuable staff time, increase compliance, and support better patient care by ensuring the integrity of medication, vaccines, and medical devices.

 Automated Refrigeration Monitoring Solutions for Your Facility

-The Primex OneVue Sense portfolio includes technology with temperature probes or thermobuffers for targeted monitoring or a temperature and humidity (ambient air) monitoring solution.
-Each option provides additional versatility to help temperature and humidity monitoring goals.
-The technology is portable and can be moved to different locations to meet changing demands according to hospital needs.
-They are available with battery, AC, or Power over Ethernet (POE) power options to ensure data security during network or power outages.
+All OneVue Sense monitoring solutions are portable and can be moved to different locations to meet changing demands according to hospital or health system needs.
+These monitoring solutions are available with battery, AC, or Power over Ethernet (POE) power options to ensure data security during network or power outages.

 Sources: